 Hot chocolate is pretty great since cacao mixed with milk offers calcium and vitamin D along with the comfort and warmth that comes with sipping on a drink that is quite literally a hug in a mug.

 Chocolate is also found to increase serotonin in the body, which is a neurotransmitter responsible for regulating mood.
-So skip the nightcap and opt for hot chocolate right before bed for a cozy night.
+So skip the nightcap and opt for hot chocolate infused with rose cacao right before bed for a cozy night.

 Coconut water is an excellent source of hydration as it contains 94% water and is a natural source of nutrients and antioxidants.
 It also helps in supporting heart health, preventing kidney stones, and reducing blood pressure.